CDCgov/ixa/docs/book/src/topics/reports.md

 }
 ```

+Periodic plans are passive.
+They reschedule themselves after each report, but
+they do not keep the simulation running after active plans are exhausted.
+This
+means a periodic report can run at the final active simulation time, while later
+periodic report callbacks remain queued unless more active work is scheduled.

 The implementation of `write_aggregate_sir_report_item` is straightforward: We
 fetch the values from the data plugin, construct an instance of
 `AggregateSIRReportItem`, and "send" it to the report.